 Roderick Cordara is a law graduate of Cambridge University (Trinity Hall, first class degree).
 He is a Leading Counsel (‘Silk’) in the UK and Australia.
 He is admitted to practice in the Courts of the UK, Australia, Singapore (SICC), and the European Court of Justice.

-He is unique at the Bar in being a Leader in both commercial and revenue fields.
-He is a commercial litigator with an international practice, mainly in arbitration.
-He is also a leading revenue practitioner, with extensive public law experience (both domestic and international law) in litigation and arbitration on tax issues involving governments and parastatal entities.
-In many disputes, the two fields of commercial and revenue law overlap.
+He is unique at the Bar in being a Leader in both commercial and tax fields, which combine both private and public law issues.
+He has an international practice, both in commercial and investor state arbitration, as well as appearing before supra-national judicial bodies in treaty related issues (usually tax).
+As a leading tax practitioner, he has amassed extensive public law experience (both domestic and international) in litigation and arbitration on tax issues involving governments and parastatal entities.

-His commercial arbitration & litigation practice focusses in particular on disputes relating to the oil & gas, power generation, and renewables, sectors, principally in Asia, UK Offshore, and East and West Africa.
+His arbitration practice focusses in particular on disputes – both private law and treaty based – relating to the oil & gas, power generation, and renewables, sectors, principally in Asia, UK Offshore, and East and West Africa.
 In this context, he has acted in energy-related disputes (eg production sharing, or insurance-related) in relation to fields in Central Asia, India, Africa, the Far East, and UK Offshore.
-His energy practice has included investor state arbitration in Africa.

-He has also unsurpassed experience in shipping and ship construction disputes, involving shipyards from Asia to Europe, and vessels from super luxury yachts and warships, to bulk carriers.
+He has also great experience in shipping and ship construction disputes, involving shipyards from Asia to Europe, and vessels from super luxury yachts and warships, to bulk carriers.

-He has also acted for many years in connection with disputes involving the sale of goods, including computers, machinery, spares, transport, as well as in connection with aviation and the arms trade (for Government clients) and ballistic weapons systems.
-He has wide experience in disputes concerning the supply of services, including in relation to goods sold, as well as M&A disputes.
+He has also acted for many years in connection with disputes involving the sale of goods, in particular in connection with aviation and the arms trade (the latter for Government clients).
+He has wide experience in disputes concerning the supply of services, including services in relation to goods sold, as well as M&A disputes.